How you interact with and relate to others can impact how successful you are in life and your career.

 Effective communication involves much more than the words you speak.
 There is a big difference between listening and hearing.
 That is why you should talk less and listen more before you react to anything.

-Pay attention to what others are saying, and give them your full attention.
-Show them you have an interest in what they are saying.
+Pay attention to what others say, and give them your full attention.
+Show them you are interested in what they are saying by actively listening and not just pretending to listen while thinking about other things.

 17. Set Goals